LibraryCarpentry/lc-git/episodes/02-getting-started.md

 $ cd hello-world
 ~~~
 {: .language-bash }

+### Using Git

+One of the main barriers to getting started with Git is the language.
+Although some of the language used in Git is
+fairly self-explanatory, other terms are not so clear.
+The best way to get to learn the language - which consists of a
+number of verbs such as `add`, `commit` and `push` (preceded by the word 'git') - is by using it, which is what we will be doing during this
+lesson.
+These commands will be explained as we proceed from setting up a new version-controlled project to publishing
+our own website.

 On a command line interface, Git commands are written as `git verb options`,
 where `verb` is what we actually want to do and `options` is additional optional information which may be needed for the `verb`.
 So let's get started with our setup.